Events and Reconciliation

-Q: How can I access the events which triggered the Reconciliation?
+How can I access the events that triggered reconciliation?

-In the v1.* version events were exposed to Reconciler
+In v1.* versions, events were exposed to Reconciler

-Q: Can I re-schedule a reconciliation, possibly with a specific delay?
+Can I reschedule a reconciliation with a specific delay?

 and DeleteControl